 How to Take Eribulin Mesylate

 Eribulin mesylate is given into a vein (intravenous, IV) over a few minutes.
-Doses are given on days 1 and 8 of a 21 day treatment cycle.
-The dose is dependent on your height and weight and will be determined by your provider.
+Doses are given on days 1 and 8 of a 21-day treatment cycle.
+The dose depends on your body size and is determined by your provider.
 You will have your blood drawn regularly to check for low blood counts.
 Your dose may also be changed based on your kidney and liver function.

 Possible Side Effects of Eribulin Mesylate

 There are a number of things you can do to manage the side effects of eribulin mesylate.
 Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
 These are some of the most common or important side effects:

 Low White Blood Cell Count (Leukopenia or Neutropenia)

 White blood cells (WBC) are important for fighting infection.
 While receiving treatment, your WBC count can drop, putting you at a higher risk of getting an infection.
 You should let your doctor or nurse know right away if you have a fever (temperature greater than 100.4°F or 38°C), sore throat or cold, shortness of breath, cough, burning with urination, or a sore that doesn't heal.

 - Washing hands, both yours and your visitors, is the best way to prevent the spread of infection.